thiago4go/dapr-workshop/docs/challenge-2/dotnet.md

 }
 ```

-This route is fairly simple.
-It is a POST request with the `order` content created in the last challenge.
-We will start the order and, after it is cooked, we will say it is ready.
+This function is fairly simple.
+It takes in a POST request with the `order` content created in the previous challenge.
+On receiving a request, the method will start the order and, after it is cooked, will send an event signalling that it is ready.

-Add two helper functions to modify the order to _Cooking_ and to _Ready for delivery_.
+Add two helper functions to set the order to a status of _Cooking_ and _Ready for delivery_.

 ```csharp
 private async Task StartCooking(Order order)